 Breast milk changes during the different stages of lactation, from feeding to feeding and from day to night.
-It responds to information from the baby and mother and adjusts to best protect the baby from illness and fight off unwanted germs.
+It responds to information from the baby and mother and adjusts to protect the baby from illness and fight off unwanted germs.

 Baby’s biological clock

-- The hormone cortisol is 3 times higher in your milk in the morning than it is late in the day.
-Cortisol is the hormone that is released during stress but also aids in wakefulness.
+The hormone cortisol is three times higher in your milk in the morning than it is late in the day.
+Cortisol is the hormone released during stress and aids in wakefulness.
 A baby doesn’t begin to have a cortisol circadian rhythm until about 8 weeks old.
 (1)

 Melatonin peaks in the evening.
 Melatonin makes the baby more sleepy.
 It increases when it is dark.
-Keeping lights dim or dark during the night means your milk continues to make milk higher in melatonin.
+Keeping lights dim or dark during the night means your milk continues to produce milk higher in melatonin.
 (3)

-- Adenosine, guanosine, and uridine are 3 nucleotides in breastmilk that are highest in breastmilk between 8 pm - 8 am.
+Adenosine, guanosine and uridine are three nucleotides in breastmilk that are highest between 8 pm - 8 am.
 They calm the nervous system, helping the baby to relax and fall asleep.
 (2)

 Prolactin levels have their own circadian rhythm and are highest in the middle of the night, peaking between 2-5 am.
-When milk is removed in the middle of the night when prolactin is already elevated, it is very protective of mom’s overall milk supply.
-When prolactin levels are raised from the baby nursing regularly including during the night, the more likely you are to continue to experience lactational amenorrhea.
+When milk is removed in the middle of the night when prolactin is already elevated, it protects the mom’s overall milk supply.
+When prolactin levels are raised from the baby nursing regularly, including during the night, you are more likely to continue to experience lactational amenorrhea.
 (4)

-Human milk has relatively low-fat content but makes up about half the calories your baby takes.
-(5) It doesn't have a circadian rhythm, yet is higher during the early evening hours vs early morning.
+Human milk is relatively low-fat but makes up about half the calories your baby takes.
+(5) It doesn't have a circadian rhythm, yet it is higher during the early evening hours vs early morning.
 When the breasts are less full, the fat content in milk is higher.
 (6) Going longer stretches between feeding or pumping, the breast will have more water content when the baby begins to nurse before more fat is mixed into the milk.
 You might notice when you feel less full of milk during periods of cluster feeding.
-Your baby gets more fat in the milk during those feeds and they have a longer stretch of sleep afterward.
+Your baby gets more fat in the milk during those feeds, and they have a longer stretch of sleep afterward.
 Fat content in milk is highest between 12-6 pm.
 (7)

-Immune factors, vitamins, and minerals
+Immune factors, vitamins and minerals

-During the daytime is when antibodies and white blood cells appear to be highest in breast milk.
+During the daytime, antibodies and white blood cells appear to be highest in breast milk.
 Cytokines are a group of proteins that control the immune response and are highest in milk during the day.
-(8) This means there is a lot of communication being passed between mom and baby through her milk protecting the baby from illness.
+(8) This means a lot of communication is passed between mom and baby through her milk, protecting the baby from illness.

-Milk in the morning has higher magnesium, zinc, potassium, and sodium while nighttime milk is higher in Vitamin E. Iron is highest at noon.
+Milk in the morning has higher magnesium, zinc, potassium and sodium, while nighttime milk is higher in Vitamin E. Iron is highest at noon.
 (9)

-Feeding on cue for bottle feeding too
+Feeding on cue for bottle-feeding too

 Feeding pumped breastmilk